microprediction/gptprobe/README.md

     {"Australia": "1", "Brazil": "2"}

-This package contains simple and complex multi-step interrogations intended to yield structured data.
+This package contains simple and complex multi-step interrogations intended to yield structured data, including patterns where ChatGPT4 tries to help itself out of a rut, rephrases questions, ratifies answers using a different key, and so forth.

 # Install & environ setup